BeaconFramework/BEACON-VM-Security/README.md

 # BEACON-FCO-Scanner-Firewall

+## Deployable JARs

-Three deployable JARs which facilitate taking VM details, passing these details to an openvas deployment and emailing the VM owner a generated security vulnerability report.
+FCOFirewallExecutable, FCOExecutable and VulnerabilityScanner are three deployable JARs which facilitate taking VM details, passing these details to an openvas deployment and emailing the VM owner a generated security vulnerability report.
 Furthermore, a firewall template is generated and deployed to the VM on the FCO platform for additional security measures.

 ***FCOFirewallExecutable*** is a runnable JAR used only by FCO in order to retrieve a firewall key applied to a VM.
 These keys, along with the IP of the server they were applied to are sent to the scanner listener.
 The scanner listener then takes this key and IP and uses them to customise the firewall which is applied to a VM upon scan completion, provided the IPs match up.